 Abstract

 The North American Great Plains grasslands are among the world’s most imperiled and least conserved ecosystems.
 Under mostly private ownership, voluntary conservation is a key component of broader conservation efforts in the region.
 The Upper Missouri River Basin (UMRB) is a large region of current and former grasslands that is critical for grassland bird biodiversity.
 Grassland bird populations and diversity are threatened by habitat loss and fragmentation.
 Agriculture is the dominant land use in this region, and UMRB residents strongly value these landscapes for agriculture, but also for recreation and conservation.
 Our objectives are to 1) demonstrate how new maps of social values, derived from residents of the UMRB, can be combined with modeled grassland bird biodiversity at a landscape-scale to inform conservation design, and 2) consider how social-value information can enhance the targeting of specific conservation instruments effective on private lands.
 We use a public participation GIS survey to collect spatial information on social values throughout the UMRB and the Social Values for Ecosystem Services (SolVES) tool to model values for recreation and conservation across the landscape.
 We pair this with modeled grassland bird biodiversity, conduct a hotspot analysis on both datasets, and overlay them to develop a map of the spatial coincidence of hot-warm-cold social values and biodiversity.
-28% of unprotected land in the UMRB is highly valued by residents (“hot”) for recreation/conservation, and 85% of unprotected land is “hot” or “warm” for grassland bird biodiversity, showing that there are many areas where UMRB residents’ landscape values align with grassland bird biodiversity.
-We present a decision space that weighs both social values and biodiversity for considering conservation opportunities in a landscape dominated by private lands.
+Fifty percent of unprotected land in the UMRB is highly or moderately valued by residents (“hot”, “warm”) for recreation/conservation, and 85% of unprotected land is “hot” or “warm” for grassland bird biodiversity, showing that there are many areas where UMRB residents’ landscape values align with grassland bird biodiversity.
+Additionally, 87% of projected habitat loss by 2050 is expected to occur in “hot” or “warm” areas of grassland bird biodiversity.
+We present a decision space that weighs both social values and biodiversity for considering conservation opportunities relative to areas most at risk for habitat loss in a landscape dominated by private lands.

 KEYWORDS hotspot analysis, habitat loss, grassland birds, cultural ecosystem services, recreation, conservation, social science